elatov/elatov.github.io/_posts/2014-04-14-snort-debian.md

     black_list=/usr/local/snort/etc/rules/iplists/default.blacklist
     IPRVersion=/usr/local/snort/etc/rules/iplists
     version=0.7.0

 The xxxx at the end some of the lines corresponds to your oinkcode.
-Register at <a href="https://www.snort.org/login" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.snort.org/login']);">snort</a> to get a oinkcode.
-There are other rules available as well, for example there is <a href="http://www.emergingthreats.net/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.emergingthreats.net/']);">Emerging Threats</a>.
+Register at [Emerging Threats](https://www.snort.org/login).
 The configuration to download rules from *EmergingThreats* is already in the default **pulledpork** configuration file (you just have to enable them, if you want to use them).
 I initially left them out, just to get used to the current rules first.

 Now run the following to get the rules:

     elatov@kerch:~$/usr/local/pp/bin/pulledpork.pl -c /usr/local/pp/etc/pulledpork.conf -l

     http://code.google.com/p/pulledpork/

           _____ ____
          `----,\    )
           `--==\\  /    PulledPork v0.7.0 - Swine Flu!